processone/docs.ejabberd.im/content/developer/elixir.md

 Starting from version 16.02, ejabberd is packaged as an Hex.pm
 application: [ejabberd on hex.pm](https://hex.pm/packages/ejabberd).

-It means that you can now building a customized XMPP messaging platform with Elixir on top of ejabberd by leveraging ejabberd code base in your app and providing only your custom modules.
+It means that you can now build a customized XMPP messaging platform with Elixir on top of ejabberd by leveraging ejabberd code base in your app and providing only your custom modules.